 Announcements and News:

-Historic Smith Clove Meetinghouse will open its doors on Sunday August 28 for our annual worship.
+Historic Smith Clove Meetinghouse opened its doors on Sunday August 28 for our annual worship.
 The Meetinghouse is a valued preservation of early 19th century religious practice.
-Worship will be conducted from 11:00 to Noon, and visitors are welcome to come early and stay later.
+Worship was conducted from 11:00 to Noon, and visitors came early and stayed later to enjoy homemade ice cream and fellowship.
 More information on Smith Clove, including directions, is available here.